lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 methods but a hell of a lot of specific private methods that aren't used by the other public methods.

-Using the [Data][2] component of [IDV][3] you could create three data
+Using the [Data][2] component of [IDV][3] you could create three data actions:
-actions:

 <script src="https://gist.github.com/DrPheltRight/7466181.js"></script>

 They might share some logic but package that logic up in another object they all share rather than putting all this logic in one class.

-Also you could share logic by an abstract class but this isn't wise in the long run.
+You could share logic by an abstract class but this isn't wise in the long run.
 Inheritence should be avoided as much as multiple public methods.
 Multiple responsibilities and extension of abstract (or even worse concrete) classes are examples of coupling and aren't as flexible as dependency injection.

-Inject shared logic at runtime rather than couple your code.
+> Inject shared logic at runtime rather than couple your code
+> all the time

+## An Exception

-So sometimes your methods might be completely related to one another.
-The only two examples of valid multi-method classes are [Interaction Controllers][4] and [Data Mappers][5].
+Let's move onto an exception.
+Sometimes your methods might be completely related to one another.
+The only two examples of valid multi-method classes I can think of are [Interaction Controllers][4] and [Data Mappers][2].

 Let's take a user data mapper for example.